Friday, July 28, 2017

 Tuesday, July 25, 2017

 I don't want this Tuesday to pass without announcing another truth for this date of July 25th, which is is something I shared on TLLG's Facebook Page.
-I've been honored by a visit from a male Northern Cardinal, who stopped by my urban garden last night to enjoy a dinner at one of my bird feeders.
+I've been honored by a visit from a male Northern Cardinal, who stopped by my urban garden last night to enjoy a dinner at my wreath-style bird feeders.

 Welcome to the fifty-second week of my Tuesday's Truths series!
 The Mutts comic strip suffices for today, reminding me that seashells and cell phones have a shared trait!